Tearsheet

 AI Analysis | Feedback

-David Vélez Osorno Chief Executive Officer
+David Vélez, Founder and Chief Executive Officer (CEO)

-Guilherme Marques do Lago Chief Financial Officer
+Guilherme Marques do Lago, Chief Financial Officer (CFO)

-Guilherme Marques do Lago has served as the Chief Financial Officer of Nu Holdings Ltd. since February 2021, and as Vice President of Finance from March 2019 to February 2021.
-In this role, he oversees the company's financial strategy, risk management, and financial planning.
-Before joining Nu, he held various positions at Credit Suisse Group AG from April 2006 to March 2019, including managing director in its investment banking group.
-He also worked at McKinsey & Company from 2005 to 2006.
-Guilherme holds an undergraduate degree from Escola Politécnica da Universidade de São Paulo and a Master's in Business Administration from Harvard Business School.
+Guilherme Marques do Lago has served as Nu Holdings Ltd.'s Chief Financial Officer since February 2021, and before that, he was the company's Vice President of Finance from March 2019 to February 2021.
+From April 2006 to March 2019, he held various positions at Credit Suisse Group AG, including managing director in its investment banking group.
+He earned his undergraduate degree from Escola Politécnica da Universidade de São Paulo and holds an MBA from Harvard Business School.

-Livia Martines Chanes Brazil Chief Executive Officer
+Livia Chanes, Chief Executive Officer for Brazil

 AI Analysis | Feedback